Webley–Fosbery Automatic Revolver

-The Webley–Fosbery Self-Cocking Automatic Revolver is a recoil-operated automatic revolver designed by Lieutenant Colonel George Vincent Fosbery VC and produced by the Webley & Scott company from 1901 to 1924.
+The Webley–Fosbery Self-Cocking Automatic Revolver is a recoil-operated automatic revolver designed by George Vincent Fosbery and produced by the Webley & Scott company from 1901 to 1924.
 The revolver is easily recognisable by the zig-zag grooves on the cylinder.
-The handgun was offered in both .455 and .38 calibers and, somewhat unique for a revolver, features a manual thumb safety.
+The handgun was offered in both .455 and .38 calibres and, somewhat unique for a revolver, features a manual thumb safety.

 History

-Semi-automatic pistols were just beginning to appear when Colonel Fosbery (1832–1907) devised a revolver that cocked the hammer and rotated the cylinder by sliding the action, cylinder and barrel assembly back on the frame.
+Semi-automatic pistols were just beginning to appear when Fosbery devised a revolver that cocked the hammer and rotated the cylinder by sliding the action, cylinder and barrel assembly back on the frame.
 The prototype was a modified Colt Single Action Army revolver.
 However, Colt was uninterested in the automatic design.
 Fosbery patented his invention 16 August 1895 and further improvements were patented in June and October 1896.

 Fosbery took his design to P. Webley & Son of Birmingham.
 P. Webley & Son, which merged with W.C.
 Scott & Sons and Richard Ellis & Son in 1897 to form the Webley & Scott Revolver and Arms Co., was the primary manufacturer of service pistols for the British Army as well as producing firearms for civilian use.
 Webley further developed the design and the Webley–Fosbery Automatic Revolver was introduced at the matches at Bisley in July 1900.

 In civilian use, the Webley–Fosbery was popular with target shooters.
 Because the trigger mechanism did not rotate the cylinder, shots were smooth and consistent, permitting rapid and accurate shooting.
 Walter Winans, a famous contemporary target shooter, preferred the Webley–Fosbery, and in 1902 he used it to place six shots in a 2 in bull's-eye at 12 paces in seven seconds.
 Using a Prideaux speedloader he was able to fire twelve shots into a 3 in bull's-eye in approximately 15 seconds.